cheomanigua/webdevdocs/content/devops/ansible.md

   # Create groups from GCE labels
   - prefix: gcp
     key: labels
+  # Create groups by filtering key-values on labels and lists
+  - groups:
+    cms: "'server' in (labels|list)"
+    development: "'python' in name"
 hostnames:
   # List host by name instead of the default public ip
   - name